 There are more options like

-Watch out my 4 Day 3 Nights Oman road trip from Dubai by 4 X 4
+Watch out 4 Day 3 Nights Oman road trip from Dubai

-What to look out special in this city – Watch the lantern styled street lights of this city.
-The special lighting effect on mountains, forts and street lights makes this city more beautiful.
+What to look out for special in this city – Watch the lantern-styled street lights of this city.
+The special lighting effect on mountains, forts, and street lights makes this city more beautiful.
 Also, arched passages or arches everywhere in the city makes it very unique.

 General Guidelines –